 If you have a question about security at Dashlane that isn't addressed in this article or elsewhere in our Help Center, reach out for more information.

 How does Dashlane keep my data safe?

-Only your Master Password can unlock data saved in Dashlane.
 No one but you knows your Master Password, not even Dashlane.
 So only you can access your data.

 Interested in learning about the technical details of our zero-knowledge system?